Excused vs unexcused absences from work and how to handle them

 Minimize unexcused absences at work by creating a clear attendance policy

-Since unplanned absences are a major source of unexcused absences, you should provide exceptionally detailed information about them.
+Since unplanned absences are a significant source of unexcused absences, you should provide exceptionally detailed information about them.

 Clear, written guidelines on how to call out of work can minimize disruption to the business.
 These guidelines also provide clear expectations for employees who are sick or have unforeseen matters to attend to.

-Each employee should know exactly who to contact, the preferred method of contact, and any guidelines regarding time windows.
-For example, they should reach out to their manager’s personal cell phone in the morning.
+Each employee should know who to contact, the preferred method, and any guidelines regarding time windows.
+For example, they should contact their manager’s cell phone in the morning.
 Another option is to wait until the work day has started to call into the office.

 Make sure to review and update these policies regularly to prevent any confusion or uncertainty for employees.